 An in-depth study of selected films that reveal traditional and contemporary aspects of Francophone culture with focus on such issues as immigration and past colonization, nationalism, religion, freedom, education, parenthood, marriage, and aging.
 Special consideration of films produced in France, Africa, Canada, Belgium, and Switzerland.
 Laboratory work required.
-Prerequisites: junior or senior standing and FRE 3080.
+Prerequisites: junior or senior standing and FRE 3080; and RC 2001 or its equivalent.